Due Date: 23 November 2025, before 23:59 (Blackboard's clock).

 Submitting your solution:

-The other team member must submit a single (plain text or HTML) file containing only the names of both team members.
+The other team member must submits a single (plain text or HTML) file containing only the names of both team members.
 This will allow us to put in grades for both team members in BlackBoard.

 Getting Started

-Before you start working on this assignment, you must solve 5 small exercises.
 Each exercise shows you a small Statechart model, and asks a question about its behavior.
-You should include the answers to the exercises in your report.

 The semantics are as follows: